-- Expensive. - Availability is seasonal. - Irrigation may be required if installed in summer. - Difficult to mow if installed on slopes steeper than 3:1. - Installations in grassed waterways may roll up if not anchored or drained properly. - Time necessary for root establishment may be lengthy.
+- Can be more costly than other BMPs. - Availability is seasonal. - Irrigation may be required if installed in summer. - Difficult to mow if installed on slopes steeper than 3:1. - Installations in grassed waterways may roll up if not anchored or drained properly. - Time necessary for root establishment may be lengthy.

-- Use sod as a short or long-term cover. - Around inlets located off roadways - Use sod that is generally weed free, has uniform thickness (approximately 1 inch thick) and dense root mat for mechanical strength. - Generally inappropriate for bioswales.
+- Use sod as a short or long-term cover. - Use sod around inlets located off paved areas. - Use sod that is generally weed free, has uniform thickness (approximately 1 inch thick) and dense root mat for mechanical strength. - Generally inappropriate for bioswales.
 Sod can be used for lining ditches or waterways carrying intermittent flows. - The following steps are general recommendations for sod installation: - □ Shape and smooth the surface to final grade in accordance with the approved grading plan. - □ Fertilize as per supplier's recommendations.
-Non-phosphorous fertilizer is required near water bodies and wetlands. - □ Work lime and fertilizer into soil 1-2 inches deep and smooth the surface. - □ Lay sod strips perpendicular to the direction of water flow, beginning at the lowest area to be sodded.
+Use non-phosphorus fertilizer on disturbed areas within 50 feet of water bodies and wetlands. - □ Work lime and fertilizer into soil 1-2 inches deep and smooth the surface. - □ Lay sod strips perpendicular to the direction of water flow, beginning at the lowest area to be sodded.
 Wedge strips securely into place and square the ends of each strip to provide for a close, tight fit.
 Stagger joints at least 12 inches.
 Staple sod onto 3:1 and steeper slopes. - □ Roll the sodded area and irrigate. - □ Not for use in high velocity channels/ditches